swoody2527/eventsplatform/README.md

 - **[vite](https://vitejs.dev/)**:

-A .env file must be created in th src folder in order to connect to database and authentication services.
+A .env file must be created in the src folder in order to connect to database and authentication services.
 Please copy and paste the environmental variables that have been provided.

-The programme should now be ready to run using *npm run dev*
+The programme should now be ready to run using *npm run dev*.

+A staff account for testing is:

+bigboss@eventstaff.com
+bigboss12345?